 Playing politics with the unemployed

-Posted By on July 20, 2010
+Posted By RichC on July 20, 2010

 Politicians in Washington DC seem to spend more time looking to gain political points on the back of those who are jobless than fixing the problem … part of which they, big government, creates.
-The Republicans in attempting to turn the focus onunemployment fiscal responsibility want to see and extension of unemployment benefits ‘paid for’ – meaning cuts in other spending – while Democrats seem to have no problem borrowing more money and painting Republicans as heartless.
+The Republicans in attempting to turn the focus on fiscal responsibility want to see and extension of unemployment benefits ‘paid for’ – meaning cuts in other spending – while Democrats seem to have no problem borrowing more money and painting Republicans as heartless.
 Wasn’t it just last year the President Obama stressed that any unemployment benefit extension must be paid for?

 I actually struggle to rationalizing extending benefits a total of an additional 53 weeks — the basic 26 weeks are known as Unemployment Insurance (UI).
 One of the interesting twists in the current legislation is that in addition, the bill will make benefits retroactive – meaning eligible unemployed people who have not received benefits since June 2 will now get what they would have received if the program had continued uninterrupted – a total of 99 weeks of unemployment if extended to November 2nd. (depending on the state)